BookerLoL/UWLCourses/CS571/README.md

       - if not recipient, discard packet
   - Broadcasting
     - packet received and processed by every machine on network
+    - can address packet to all destinations
   - Multicasting

     - packet transmitted to subset of machines

+- q1: 1, 2, 3
+- q2: source, transmission, destination

+- LAN connects devices over the range of a person.

+  - router
+  - A network service provider is a subnet operator which is also known as ISP (Internet Service Provider).

 - Scale (Distance)